isabelrem/JIDA/README.md

 Using python versions 3.9.2 and 3.8.10.

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

-Please download the following packages in your terminal...
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following via your terminal:

 ```bash
 pip install Flask